 Stopping the logging mafia

 In the end, most of the timber ends up in the black market.
 In total, 38 million cubic meters of timber is produced annually in Romania.
 However, only 18 million can be officially traced, even with the SUMAL app in place.
 SUMAL is an electronic timber tracking system set up with big hopes by the former Romanian government 5 years ago.
+While most of the ‘missing’ 20 million cubic meters of timber are simply used as firewood locally, it is estimated that several million cubic meters are logged and traded illegally on an industrial scale.

 There is a common opinion circulating also through leading polititians, which is that the logging mafia cannot be stopped.
 On the other hand, nowadays, more and more protests are taking place around the country.
 Citizens demonstate for the state leadership and authorities to wash their hands, alienate themselves from the collaborators and finally take action to protect the remaining forested land of the country.